yubrew/cw-flattener/README.md

-# Cosmwasm smart-contract flattened source file generation
+# Flatten Cosmwasm Smart Contracts into One File

 ## Utility to combine all source files to one flattened .rs file

+Large Language Models (LLM) like GPT-4 ingest single files for better results.

-One long file provides full context for Large Language Model (LLM) ingestion Flattens by combining all \*.rs files into one file.
-It does not import Cargo.toml dependencies.
+Flattens by combining all \*.rs files into one file.
+Does not import Cargo.toml dependencies.

 ## Config